Media

 Micropub uploads

-Images sent via Micropub — both inline photo files on a post and files sent to the media endpoint — go through the same storage and WebP conversion as editor uploads.
+Images and video sent via Micropub — both inline photo files on a post and files sent to the media endpoint — go through the same storage (and, for images, WebP conversion) as editor uploads.

 Server requirements